My Dinner with Andre: Real-life similarities

 Throughout the film, Andre refers to his wife "Chiquita".
 In real life, André Gregory was married to Mercedes "Chiquita" Nebelthau until her death in 1992.
 Nebelthau was a documentary filmmaker whose credits include three films about Gregory's mentor Jerzy Grotowski, whom Andre and Wally discuss in the film.

 In the film, Wally refers several times to his "girlfriend Debbie".
-Wallace Shawn's longtime partner in real life is the short story writer Deborah Eisenberg, who had not yet published anything at the time of the film.
-Eisenberg makes an appearance early in the film as a dark-haired diner Wally sees as he scans the restaurant while standing at the bar waiting for Andre.
+Shawn's longtime partner in real life is writer Deborah Eisenberg, who had not yet published anything at the time of the film.
+Eisenberg makes an appearance early in the film as a dark-haired diner Wally sees while waiting for Andre at the bar.

-At one point in the film, Andre refers to "ROC", a Scottish mathematician who claimed he met fauns and the god Pan.
-"ROC" refers to Robert Ogilvie Crombie, one of the founders of the Findhorn Foundation.
+At one point in the film, Andre refers to "ROC", a Scottish mathematician who claimed he met fauns and the god Pan; "ROC" was Robert Ogilvie Crombie, one of the founders of the Findhorn Foundation.

 Release

 The film had its world premiere at the 1981 Telluride Film Festival.